meeq/FlappyBird-N64/README.md

 [See the LibDragon toolchain script for information on prerequisites and dependencies.](https://github.com/DragonMinded/libdragon/blob/trunk/tools/build-toolchain.sh)

-### Build Options
+### Configuration

 The Makefile can be configured using the following environment variables:

-* `N64_INST`: Specify where your MIPS toolchain is installed.
+* `N64_INST` — Specify where your MIPS toolchain is installed.
 If unspecified, the toolchain will be built in-project, which may take a while.
-* `V=1`: Enable "verbose" Make output; useful for troubleshooting.
+* `V=1` — Enable "verbose" Make output; useful for troubleshooting.
-* `GITMODULES=0`: Disable updating Git submodules when building; useful for experimenting with modifications to and alternate versions of LibDragon.
+* `GITMODULES=0` — Disable updating Git submodules when building; useful for experimenting with modifications to and alternate versions of LibDragon.

 ## License